Justin Turner Player Props: Red Sox vs. Rockies

 Rockies Pitching Rankings

-- The 7.6 strikeouts per nine innings compiled by the Rockies pitching staff ranks 29th in the league.

-- The Rockies have a 5.18 team ERA that ranks 29th among all league pitching staffs.
+- The Rockies have a 5.12 team ERA that ranks 29th across all MLB pitching staffs.

-- The Rockies rank 25th in baseball in home runs surrendered (87 total, 1.3 per game).
+- Rockies pitchers combine to give up 88 total home runs at a rate of 1.3 per game (fifth-most in baseball).

-- Seabold (1-2 with a 5.10 ERA and 36 strikeouts in 47 2/3 innings pitched) makes the start for the Rockies, his eighth of the season.
+- The Rockies will send Anderson (0-0) out for his sixth start of the season.
+He is 0-0 with a 2.25 ERA and 19 strikeouts through 32 2/3 innings pitched.

-- In his most recent outing on Thursday against the San Francisco Giants, the right-hander tossed six innings, giving up two earned runs while surrendering two hits.
+- In his most recent appearance on Thursday, the right-hander tossed 5 1/3 innings against the San Francisco Giants, giving up three earned runs while surrendering six hits.

-- The 27-year-old has a 5.10 ERA and 6.8 strikeouts per nine innings across 14 games this season, while giving up a batting average of .265 to his opponents.
+- The 35-year-old has a 2.25 ERA and 5.3 strikeouts per nine innings in seven games this season, while allowing a batting average of .219 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.